udx/wp-stateless/readme.md

 * WP_STATELESS_MEDIA_MODE - Set to "disabled", "backup" or "cdn" to configure mode.
 * WP_STATELESS_MEDIA_KEY_FILE_PATH - Absolute, or relative to web-root, path to JSON key file.

+### Available Environment Variables
+Setting a setting via environment variables will prevent ability to make changes in control panel.

+* GOOGLE_APPLICATION_CREDENTIALS - Absolute, or relative to web-root, path to JSON key file.

 ### Response Headers

 * x-goog-meta-object-id